scolladon/sfdx-git-delta/CONTRIBUTING.md

 git fetch origin
 git rebase origin/${base_branch}

-# If there were no merge conflicts in the rebase
-git push origin ${feature_branch}

-# If there was a merge conflict that was resolved
+# Then force push it
-git push origin ${feature_branch} --force
+git push origin ${feature_branch} --force-with-lease
 ```

-_note: If more changes are needed as part of the pull request, just keep committing and pushing your feature branch as described above and the pull request will automatically update._
+_note: If your pull request needs more changes, keep working on your feature branch as described above._

 CI validates prettifying, linting and tests